pedorich-n/home-server-nixos/docs/tailscale_setup.md

 4. Deploy new config, make sure the machine shows up in the [Tailscale Admin page](https://login.tailscale.com/admin/machines)
 5. Enter the terraform shell with `just tf-shell` or `nix develop .#tf`
 6. Go to `terraform/tailscale` and run `terraform init` && `terraform apply`.
-   1. This will setup the DNS in Tailscale and will disable key expiry for the server.
+   1. This will setup the DNS in Tailscale and will disable key expiry for the server and update/create a `managed-files/server_addresses.json` file
-7. Modify `machines/geekomA5/modules/system/services/tailscale.nix`
-   1. Set `tailscaleMachineIp` to Machine's IP from Tailscale Admin

-### Manual

-1. Generate new [Auth Key](https://tailscale.com/kb/1085/auth-keys) for the server
-2. Add it to `home-server-nixos-secrets`
-3. Fetch new secrets in this repo `nix flake update home-server-nixos-secrets`
-4. Deploy new config, make sure the machine shows up in the [Tailscale Admin page](https://login.tailscale.com/admin/machines)
-5. Copy the machine's IP from the Admin page
-6. Go to [DNS](https://login.tailscale.com/admin/dns) settings.
-Under "Nameservers" add new Custom name server:
-   1. Set address to the machine's IP
-   2. Enable Split DNS and set the domain to `server.lan`
-7. Modify `machines/geekomA5/modules/system/services/tailscale.nix`
+7. Rebuild NixOS
-   1. Set `tailscaleMachineIp` to Machine's IP from Tailscale Admin

----

 Now `*.server.lan` domains are accessible from Tailscale network